 I cycle through desert island dishes, but one that constantly comes up is a Middle Eastern feast.
 And for me, these gorgeous lamb koftas feature front and centre in that feast.
 It’s the combination of the spices – cumin, coriander, paprika and cinnamon are the core – with the juicy lamb, fresh herbs and garlic that make these koftas so delicious.
-I’m serving them with a deliciously creamy yogurt tahini sauce that I really recommend, though it’s of course totally optional.
+I’m serving them with a deliciously creamy yogurt tahini sauce that I really recommend, though it’s of course optional.

 There are different ways you can cook them (stove-top, griddle pan, grill, barbecue, baked in the oven) but I’m sharing the way I use the most – starting on the stove and finishing in the oven.
 This way, you get the lovely golden crust with a perfectly cooked centre.
-Whenever I try to cook these fully on the stove-top, more often than not the outside will burn before the inside is cooked through.
+Whenever I try to cook these fully on the stovetop, more often than not the outside will burn before the inside is cooked through.
 This technique takes that problem away.
-Plus, using an ovenproof skillet means less dishes!
+Plus, using an ovenproof skillet means fewer dishes!

-In this post – everything you need for making these koftas
+In this post – everything you need to make these koftas

 The spices are the key to this dish, so there are quite a few included.
 But none of them (aside from maybe the sumac but that’s optional) are hard to find and you probably already have them in your cupboard.

 - Spices.
-I absolutely love this combination of spices.
+I love this combination of spices.
 Ground cumin, coriander, cinnamon and paprika are the core four – cinnamon is crucial as it provides that gorgeous sweet fragrance you get with Middle Eastern cuisine.
 I’ve added sumac, a deliciously tart, citrussy and vibrantly violet spice, but it can sometimes be tricky to find so leave it out if you can’t find it.
 I’ve also included chilli flakes for a bit of heat but again, leave them out if you’re worried about it being spicy.

 - Herbs.
-I’m using flat leaf parsley and mint, and they’re chopped super finely so they mix cohesively in with the lamb.
+I’m using flat-leaf parsley and mint, and they’re chopped super finely so they mix cohesively in with the lamb.
 You could use dried herbs if you don’t have any fresh – use 1 tablespoon of dried parsley or mint in place of the fresh herbs.
 Or use all fresh parsley or all fresh mint if you don’t have both.

 How to make them

 Finely dice the shallot.
 The easiest way to do this is to use the half with the root attached.
-With the root facing away from you, make long, thin slices straight down the shallot without cutting into the root (if you do, it’ll fall apart and make it a lot harder to slice), then make three cuts through the cross section.
+With the root facing away from you, make long, thin slices straight down the shallot without cutting into the root (if you do, it’ll fall apart and make it a lot harder to slice), then make three cuts through the cross-section.
 Finally, make fine cuts down the shallot (as pictured below).
 This will result in the small, diced shape you’re after for this recipe.

 Now it’s time to shape the koftas.
-This recipe should give you 15, but don’t get too hung up on the amount or the size here.
+This recipe should give you 15 but don’t get too hung up on the amount or the size here.
 You can shape them however you like – you could roll them into small meatballs, or longer logs – but I’m doing small ovals here.
-Take about a golf ball size of mixture into your hands, then press and roll it into a rough oval shape.
+Take about a golf ball size of the mixture into your hands, then press and roll it into a rough oval shape.
 Set aside on a plate and continue with the rest of the mixture.
 Pop in the fridge to firm up while you make the sauce.

-While the koftas are firming up in the fridge, get the oven heating to 200C fan and make the yogurt tahini sauce.
+While the koftas are firming up in the fridge, get the oven heating to 390F/200C fan and make the yogurt tahini sauce.
 In a small bowl, mix yogurt, tahini, garlic, lemon juice and salt into a lovely, creamy sauce.
 Set aside.